Keynote Speakers

 Daniela Rus (MIT) : Programmable Matter with Self-reconfiguring Robots

-of self-reconfiguration: hundreds of small modules autonomously
+robots capable of changing shape: hundreds of small modules

-robot has to manipulate, or the sensing needs of the given
+object the robot has to manipulate, or the sensing needs of the given

 task.
 Self-reconfiguration leads to versatile robots that can support

 multiple modalities of locomotion, manipulation, and perception.
+We

 About Daniela Rus: